the website work better, as well as to provide information on how

-Our 9 gangs cut the equivalent of nearly 36 full sized football pitches a day.
-The amount of clippings means we couldn't collect them, and leaving them is also good for the environment.
-Grass clippings add nutrients back into the soil, prevent some weeds and preserves moisture, helping keep grass healthy and green.
+Our 10 gangs cut 3.7m square metres on each four week cycle - that's the equivalent of 556 Kind Power Stadiums on each cut.
+The amount of clippings means we couldn't collect them.
 Our cutting teams use equipment to blow cuttings onto the verge, but this can sometimes be made harder by weather conditions.

 In larger areas we divide the grass cutting routes into zones which mean some streets / roads fall on different days.
 For example Loughborough takes 15 days and is split into different zones.
 This applies to other large areas such as Melton Mowbray, Coalville, Market Harborough which each take up to 5 days and Oadby & Wigston takes almost 10 days.
 So when you notice other nearby verges have been cut your verge is likely to be cut soon.